pedro-vicente/nostr_client_relay/README.md

 ]
 ```

-Vostro responds withe following EVENT, that was found in the database by comparing the <code>--authors</code> field.
+Vostro responds with the following EVENT, that was found in the database by comparing the <code>--authors</code> field.

 ```json
 [